Evaluating the Impact of Inter-cluster Communications in Edge Computing: Conclusion

 In this work, we evaluated for the first time the impact of inter-cluster communication on edge computing performance by using three prominent, open source inter-cluster communication projects and tools, i.e., Submariner, ClusterLink and Skupper.
 We developed an open source testbed that integrates these tools in a modular fashion, and experimentally benchmarked the sample applications, including the ML class of applications, on their performance under varying networking conditions.

 In answering the research questions stated upfront, we proved that the response times have a linear relation to the geographical distance between all nodes when the transmitted data is low in size, while it can approach exponential growth with large payload sizes.
-We also observed that the combined impact of geographical spreading of nodes and payload size on the considered applications leads to exponential growth of application response times, at least for data being transferred into both directions and for data being sent.
-For the three tools analyzed, we found that {ClusterLink} outperformed Submariner only when ``pushing'' larger data to a service, was behind Submariner in all other cases and consistently outperformed by Skupper in all our tests.
-Submariner performed best when handling small amounts of data in all cases.
-Under these circumstances, it also exhibits the best behavior when the inter-node network parameters deteriorate.
-Finally, {Skupper} performed best when pushing larger data to a service but was slightly beaten by Submariner in all other cases.
+We also observed that the combined impact of geographical spreading of nodes and increasing payload size on the considered applications leads to exponential growth of application response times, at least for data being transferred into both directions and for data being sent.
+For the three tools analyzed, we found that ClusterLink outperformed Submariner and Skupper whenever larger data was exchanged with a service, Submariner performed slightly better for small payloads that are received via HTTP GET requests and Skupper performed decently unless medium-sized payloads had to be pushed via HTTP POST requests.

+In more general terms, we can say that for inter-cluster communication, creating network layer tunnels like Submariner seems to provide higher efficiency for small payloads but suffers when dealing with large amounts of data as soon as significant delay, variance and packet loss is experienced on the connecting link.
+Solutions with the ability of proxying TCP connections are at advantage here, delivering lower overall response times.
+Furthermore, use cases where data has to be sent to another service with significantly sized replies seem to suffer when using Skupper or Submariner in edge networks with suboptimal inter-node connections, showing that using HTTP for traffic transport leads to better performance.

 It should be noted that the individual choice of software for a real-world setting should however always evaluate not just the performance, but also the feature set of the tools.
 For instance, if strong security is needed, ClusterLink's authentication and access control might prevail, just as Submariner's flexibility for connection establishment might make it more a more attractive choice.
-Also, when performance for bidirectional transfer of large data is the main concern, Skupper might be chosen as the best solution.
+Also, when simplicity of the configuration setup is the main concern, Skupper might be chosen as the simplest solution.